Joren-Vervoort/Codit-project/README.md

 ## How to use

-The machine learning model is trained and saved in the file ML_predictor.ipynb.
+The machine learning model is trained and saved in the file "ML feature & model selection.ipynb".
+The next step would be to create a new file and load the model and functions that where needed.
+This would make the model easier to use.
 If the user loads the .wav file and specifies the type of machine, the ML model wil predict if a machine is either running normal or abnormal.

 ## Implementation